-For any structure or infrastructure being installed, upgraded, or otherwise modified on State Property, a new agreement must be created, or an existing agreement modified.
+For any permanent structure or infrastructure being installed, upgraded, or otherwise modified on State Property, a new agreement must be created, or an existing agreement modified.
 All parties with expired agreements are also subject to the following terms and process.
-The nature of the structure/infrastructure or discharge, and its duration, will determine what type of agreement will be issued (lease, easement, temporary access/use permit, or other document).
+The nature of the structure/infrastructure or discharge and its duration will determine the type of agreement that will be issued (Lease, Special Use Permit, Right of Entry, or other document).

 Jurisdiction over the D&R Canal is somewhat complex.
 The New Jersey Water Supply Authority (“NJWSA”) has jurisdiction over the D&R Canal Water Transmission Complex (“Transmission Complex”), as defined here.
-The New Jersey Department of Environmental Protection’s Division of Parks and Forestry (“NJDEP”) has jurisdiction over the D&R Canal State Park (“Park”), defined as the State-owned lands along the Canal Banks.
+The New Jersey Department of Environmental Protection’s State Park Service (“NJDEP”) has jurisdiction over the D&R Canal State Park (“Park”), defined as the State-owned lands along the Canal Banks.
 The Delaware & Raritan Canal Commission (“DRCC”) has jurisdiction over the entire State-owned D&R Canal and Commission Review Zones.

 D&R Canal agreements are multi-party documents between NJWSA, NJDEP, DRCC, and the applicant.
 All agreements are reviewed and approved as to form by a Deputy Attorney General, representing the State of New Jersey.
-The agreements are drafted by NJWSA’s Property Administrator, who works with the applicant to gain the necessary information for the document after DRCC has issued a permit for the project.
+The agreements are drafted by NJDEP’s Office of Leases & Concessions and/or NJWSA.
+The agreement is issued after DRCC has issued a permit for the project.
 Execution of a D&R Canal agreement is not an exemption from obtaining other permits or approvals that would otherwise be required for the project.